streamdata-gallery-organizations/open-science-framework/_listings/open-science-framework/registrationsregistration-idforks-get-openapi.md

 x-complete: 0
 info:
   title: Open Science Framework List all forks
+  description: |-
-  description: "A paginated list of the registration\u2019s forks\n\nThe returned
+    A paginated list of the registration???s forks

-    forks are sorted by their `forked_date`, with the most recent forks appearing first.\n\nForking a registration creates a copy of an existing registration and all of its contents.\n#### Returns\nReturns a JSON object containing `data` and `links` keys.\n\nThe `data` key contains an array of up to 10 forks.
+    The returned forks are sorted by their `forked_date`, with the most recent forks appearing first.

+    Forking a registration creates a copy of an existing registration and all of its contents.
+    #### Returns
+    Returns a JSON object containing `data` and `links` keys.

+    The `data` key contains an array of up to 10 forks.
 If the current registration has no fork, the `data` key will contain an empty array.
-Each resource in the array is a separate registration object and contains the full representation of the registration's fork.\n\nThe `links` key contains a dictionary of links that can be used for [pagination](#Introduction_pagination)."
+Each resource in the array is a separate registration object and contains the full representation of the registration's fork.

+    The `links` key contains a dictionary of links that can be used for [pagination](#Introduction_pagination).
   contact:
     name: OSF
     url: https://osf.io/support